Army of Thieves: Critical response

-On Rotten Tomatoes, 68% of 97 reviews are positive, with an average rating of 5.9/10.
+On Rotten Tomatoes, 69% of 96 reviews are positive, with an average rating of 5.9/10.
 The website's critics consensus reads: "Army of Thieves doesn't reinvent the heist thriller, but director-star Matthias Schweighöfer proves an appealing presence on both sides of the camera."
-On Metacritic, it has a weighted average score of 49 out of 100 based on 22 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 49 out of 100 based on 22 critics, indicating "mixed or average" reviews.

 David Rooney of The Hollywood Reporter wrote: "The storytelling overall is less sophisticated, leaning a little too often on strained humor, but this is a slick, enjoyably playful entertainment."
 Owen Gleiberman of Variety gave the film a mixed review and called it "one of those bombastically blithe and fanciful Netflix action movies, in this case with a romantic heart".

+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.

 Viewership

 Army of Thieves ranked at the top of Netflix's top 10 weekly rankings for English-language films, based on its recently launched method of ranking TV shows and films by the total amount of hours they are viewed, during its debut week with a viewership of 49.64 million hours.
 It also ranked first on Netflix in more than 90 countries.
 Samba TV estimated that the film was watched by 770,000 households in the United States.
 It was also the third most-watched film overall in the United States during the week according to TV Time.
 Nielsen meanwhile ranked it as the fourth-most-streamed film for the week with 294 million minutes viewed.

 It remained the most-watched film on Netflix in its second week with 71.61 million hours viewed, while also rising to the second position on TV Time's chart.
 Nielsen reported that it was the second-most-streamed film during the week, with 456 million minutes viewed.
 It was ranked fourth on Netflix in its third week with 20.56 million hours viewed, and seventh in the fourth week with 12.26 million hours.